luckymuck/Audio-File-Splitter/README.md

 - Optional view of audio signals of energy, bmp, brightness, crowd detection, beat density.

 ## 3. Detection.
-### Automated detection using a simple process.
+### A. Detection based upon silence.
 Looks for "silence" of a minimum length below a certain volumn threshold.
 Default theshholds based upon album recording type.
-### Automated detection using Multi-Signal Analysis.
+### B. Detection using Multi-Signal Analysis.
-Additional analysis for detecting tracks where typical silence is less reliable.
-See below for more details.
+For live shows or DJ sets additional signal of energy, BMP, color, crowd detection, and beat detection signals may help.
-### Apply splits from a manual list.
+### C. Apply splits from a manual list.
-Paste a list of tracks and times using one of several formats.
+Paste a list of tracks and times.
+Accepts several formats.
-### Apply splits and metadata based upon information of individual song tracks.
+### D. Apply splits and metadata based upon information of individual song tracks.
 Look-up albums using MusicBrainz or Discogs.
 (Time results are often off by a few seconds.)
 All metadata search uses the [MusicBrainz](https://musicbrainz.org) public API (CC0 licence).
 No key required.
 Requests identify themselves as `VinylSplitter/1.0` per MusicBrainz's usage guidelines.
-### Add BPM metadata to tracks.
+### E. Add BPM metadata to tracks.

 ## 4. Identify unknown tracks and add metadata.
 Using your own API key, sending an audio sample to [Shazam via RapidAPI](https://rapidapi.com/apidojo/api/shazam), AcoustID, or [AudD](https://audd.io)

 ## 5. Review and tagging of identified tracts.
-- Ability to manually add track information.
+- Manually add track information.
-- Ability to play each tract.
+- Test play each tract.
-- Ability to review each proposed split location and confirm.
+- Review proposed split locations.

 ## 6. Export
 ### Formats